William A. Brown (bishop): Early life and education

 Brown was born in Albemarle County, Virginia, on January 3, 1878, the son of Henry William Brown and Sarah Slade Runyard, who emigrated to the United States from England in 1872.
-He was educated at the public schools of Danville, Virginia, and later at Roanoke College from where he graduated with a Bachelor of Arts in 1898 and a Master of Arts in 1901.
-He also graduated with a Bachelor of Divinity from the Virginia Theological Seminary in 1902.
-He was awarded a Doctor of Divinity from Virginia Theological Seminary in 1917 and a Doctor of Laws from Roanoke College in 1938.
+He was educated at the public schools of Danville, Virginia, before traveling to Salem, and graduated with a Bachelor of Arts in 1898 from Roanoke College, which awarded him a Master of Arts degree in 1901.
+During his schooling, the previous Episcopal Diocese of Virginia (which had encompassed the entire state since its inception) split twice, first in 1892 creating the Diocese of Southern Virginia, which contemplated splitting its western parishes (including Danville and Salem) into the Diocese of Southwestern Virginia.
+In 1902 Brown completed his education in Alexandria, graduating with a Bachelor of Divinity from the Virginia Theological Seminary.
+That alma mater awarded him a Doctor of Divinity degree in 1917.
+Rt.Rev.
+Brown later received an honorary Doctor of Laws degree from his other alma mater, Roanoke College, in 1938.

 Ordained ministry

-Brown was ordained deacon in 1901 and priest on May 29, 1902, by Bishop Alfred Magill Randolph of Virginia, during which he served as rector of Christ Church in Blacksburg, Virginia.
-In 1902 he became rector of Magill Memorial Church in Pulaski, Virginia, and in 1904 he became rector of St. John's Church in Portsmouth, Virginia, a post he held until 1938.
-His daughter, Mary Brown Channel, would go on to design additions to the latter structure during her architectural career.
+Brown was ordained deacon in 1901 and priest on May 29, 1902, by Bishop Alfred Magill Randolph of Southern Virginia.
+He first served as rector of Christ Church in Blacksburg, Virginia and in 1902 became rector of Magill Memorial Church in Pulaski, Virginia.
+In 1904 Rev. Brown traveled to the state's Tidewater region and became rector of St. John's Church in Portsmouth, Virginia, and continued in that post for more than three decades, through the ministries of three diocesan bishops as well as the First World War (in which the Hampton Roads area experienced significant growth) and Great Depression, until his election as bishop in 1938.
+His daughter, Mary Brown Channel, would go on to design additions to that historic church during her architectural career.